biocore/American-Gut/md/beyond_bacteria_top_taxa.md

 One of the protocols used for the Beyond Bacteria samples is called whole-genome shotgun (WGS) sequencing.
-This protocol randomly shears all of the DNA present in a sample into small fragments (hence the name “shotgun”).
+This protocol randomly shears all of the DNA present in a sample into small fragments (hence the name "shotgun").
 These small fragments of DNA are then read out on a sequencing instrument such as the Illumina MiSeq.
 The result is a vast collection of small sequences from all over the genomes of everything in your sample.
 These sequencing fragments can then be compared against existing reference databases to assess taxonomy and gene function.
-As WGS sequences everything, we’re able to get a much higher level of specificity on the organisms that are represented in a sample.
+As WGS sequences everything, we're able to get a much higher level of specificity on the organisms that are represented in a sample.
 In contrast, the 16S rDNA protocol used for the standard American Gut sample focuses only on a small region of a single gene which greatly limits its power